Policy Analysis

 What Was Already in the January Proposal (and Carried Through)

-**UIS PPS Elimination — July 1, 2026.** The single biggest revenue lever for FQHCs.
-Effective July 1, FQHCs and Rural Health Clinics will no longer receive Prospective Payment System rates for state-only-funded services provided to Medi-Cal members with Unsatisfactory Immigration Status.
-Instead, payment shifts to the applicable Medi-Cal Fee Schedule rate in fee-for-service, or the negotiated rate in managed care.
-This applies to all clinical service lines — medical, dental, vision/optometry, and pharmacy — rendered under state-only funding to undocumented patients.
-Santa Cruz Community Health publicly disclosed a $2.3M annual revenue loss affecting ~2,000 patients and ~12,000 visits.
+**UIS PPS Elimination — proposed for July 1, 2026 in the May Revision.** This was a major revenue lever for FQHCs in the May proposal.
+Under that proposal, FQHCs and Rural Health Clinics would no longer receive Prospective Payment System rates for state-only-funded services provided to Medi-Cal members with Unsatisfactory Immigration Status; payment would shift to the applicable Medi-Cal Fee Schedule rate in fee-for-service, or the negotiated rate in managed care.
+Current June 30 operating guidance should treat the major clinic-payment reduction as a signed-budget 2027 planning item while DHCS implementation details are finalized.

 **Full-Scope Dental Elimination — July 1, 2026.** Full-scope dental benefits eliminated for Medi-Cal members 19+ with UIS.
 Restricted-scope emergency dental remains.
 Estimated savings: $308M in 2026-27, $336M ongoing.
 Per DHCS Medi-Cal Changes 2026-2028.